Bugines Batik Costume

 Buginese Boats

-When sailing in the Indonesian waters, it is almost impossible to avoid coming across one of these gorgeous traditional schooners, which are always at full sail.
+When sailing in Indonesian waters, it is almost impossible to avoid coming across one of these gorgeous traditional schooners, which are always at full sail.
 Those are the Buginese pinisi (also known as phinisi in certain circles), which have trafficked these seas for decades, traveling as far afield as Malacca, Burmese Burma, Vietnam, and Australian waters.

 One can still see large traditional boats at anchor along the Sunda Kelapa harbor in Jakarta and at the Ujung wharf in Surabaya unloading timber from Kalimantan, or at the Paotere harbor in Makassar, on the island of Sulawesi, or even at the small port of Labuan Bajo on the island of Flores, where they have been for centuries.